assertpy/assertpy/README.md

 1. Use `self` as first param (as if your function was an instance method).
 2. Use `self.val` to get the _actual_ value to be tested.
-2. It's better to test the negative, and then fail if true.
+3. It's better to test the negative, and then fail if true.
-3. Fail by raising an `AssertionError`.
+4. Fail by raising an `AssertionError` (the `self.error()` helper does this for you).
-4. Always use the `self._err()` helper to fail (and print your failure message).
+5. Always use the `self.error()` helper to fail (and print your failure message).
-5. Always `return self` to allow for chaining.
+6. Always `return self` to allow for chaining.

 Putting it all together, here is another custom assertion example, but annotated with comments: